Skip to content

 To operate legally, every marketing agency must register with the appropriate authorities.

-The registration process typically involves registering the business with Companies House, HM Revenue & Customs (HMRC) and potentially other regulatory bodies depending on the nature of services provided.
+The registration process typically involves registering the business with Companies House and HM Revenue & Customs (HMRC), as well as potentially other regulatory bodies, depending on the nature of the services provided.
 For example, certain marketing activities, such as telemarketing or email marketing, may require specific permissions and payment of a data protection fee to the Information Commissioner’s Office (ICO)

 Continue reading this article below the form